OpenNetworkingFoundation/pypon/README.md

 # pypon

-pypon - A simple controller for  PON Optical Line Terminals (OLTs) that support the VOLTHA project's Openolt api.
+pypon - A simple controller for  PON Optical Line Terminals (OLTs) that support the VOLTHA project's Openolt API.

 ## Install pypon in a Python virtual environment
 ```